EU VAT rule change

 HMRC strongly recommends that you register for and use UK VAT MOSS.
 It makes accounting for VAT due in all the EU member states much easier.

-If you are below the UK VAT registration threshold (currently £81,000) you can register for UK VAT to use the UK VAT MOSS.
+If you’re below the UK VAT registration threshold (currently £81,000) you can register for UK VAT to use the UK VAT MOSS.
 You can charge and account for VAT in respect of your EU cross-border B2C supplies but won’t have to charge and account for VAT on your UK domestic supplies.
-In addition, you will also be able to reclaim any VAT charged on business expenses directly related to your cross-border digital service supplies.
+In addition, you’ll also be able to reclaim any VAT charged on business expenses directly related to your cross-border digital service supplies.

 Digital portals, platforms, gateways and marketplaces